 The Company leases land and building for its office space and welfare facilities.
-The lease of office space runs for a period of 10 years and the welfare facilities for five years.
+The lease of office space runs for a period of 7 years and the welfare facilities for five years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.
-The current lease for office space was terminated at 31st March 2023 due to a move to alternative premises expected to be completed in the new year financial year.
+The current lease for office space commenced 27th October 2023.